ESMValGroup/ESMValCore/doc/quickstart/configure.rst

-More precisely, one can provide this information in an extra yaml file, named `{project}-something.yml`, where `{project}` corresponds to the project as used by ESMValTool in :ref:`Datasets` and "something" is arbitrary.
+More precisely, one can provide this information in an extra yaml file, named `{project}-something.yml`, where `{project}` corresponds to the project as used by ESMValCore in :ref:`Datasets` and "something" is arbitrary.

 Format of the extra facets files
 --------------------------------